wp-plugins/maxbuttons/readme.txt

 Then adjust the margin values as needed (the order is: top, right, bottom, left).

 == Changelog ==
+= 1.4.3 =
+* Added :visited style to the shortcode output.

 = 1.4.2 =
 * Fixed issue in button editor where the colorpickers changed the value of the hover colorpickers.